✦ Scandinavian-inspired design, curated for modern living

 Will a Small Dehumidifier Help Reduce Musty Odors?

 Yes, you’ll likely reduce musty odors because you’ll lower excess moisture that fuels mold and mildew.
-You won’t remove smells already soaked into fabrics or walls, but you’ll notice fresher air with consistent use.
+You won’t remove smells already soaked into fabrics or walls, but you may notice fresher air with consistent use.

 What Maintenance Extends the Lifespan of a Compact Dehumidifier?

-Like a tuned instrument, you’ll extend its life by cleaning the filter, emptying the tank, checking coils, keeping vents clear, and storing it dry.
-You should also inspect the cord and run it regularly.
+You’ll extend its life by cleaning the filter, emptying the tank, checking coils, keeping vents clear, and storing it dry.
+You should also inspect the cord and run it regularly so moisture does not build up inside the unit.

 Conclusion